1 9 7 0 – 1 9 7 2 (UK)

-The cast also included Barbara Flynn as the marginally less morose Freda Ashton, Colin Campbell as eldest child David Ashton and Coral Atkins as Sheila Ashton, a sad deserted wife always trying to do her best for her two children, Peter and Janet.
-In real-life, Coral Atkins ran a home for emotionally disturbed children.
+The cast also included Barbara Flynn as the marginally less morose Freda Ashton, a hotel receptionist; Colin Campbell as eldest child David Ashton; and Coral Atkins as Sheila Ashton, David’s sad deserted wife always trying to do her best for her two children, Peter and Janet.

-School teacher Margaret married John Porter, who went missing in action, while 21-year-old Phillip fought in the Spanish Civil War.
+Schoolteacher Margaret (Lesley Nunnerley) married John Porter (Ian Thompson), who went missing in action, while 21-year-old Oxford-graduate Phillip (Keith Drinkel) fought in the Spanish Civil War.

 Granada appealed to the public to send in their old gas-masks, ration books and identity cards and, for added authenticity, the cast had to have their hair cut to the short back and sides of the period.

 A lot of actors refused parts in A Family At War for that very reason, and some extras walked off the set rather than have the snip.
 Keith Barron bravely took the plunge but confessed: “I can feel people’s eyes on the back of my head.
 They must think I’ve been inside”.